zyr1on/UnityLibraryToMakeThingsEasy/README.md

     }
 }
 ```
 !!!
-The Encryption Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64 ->
+The provided code snippet uses the MD5 and TripleDES (3DES) algorithms for the encryption process. <br>The Encryption Class encrypts and decrypts the string you pass the function (md5,tripleDES,base64 ->
 with given hash; <a href="https://github.com/zyr1on/MyLibrary/blob/main/Lib/Encryption.cs#L6">Line:6</a>)

 <br>